-- 7.1 In accordance with the SEA Directive, copies of this SA scoping report have been sent to designated Consultation Bodies for England: Natural England, English Heritage, and the Environment Agency. - 7.2 This scoping report has also been sent to other relevant authorities and stakeholders having an interest in the plan area including. - 7.3 This scoping report has been made available for XXX weeks from date to date from the following locations: - location - location. - 7.4 Paper copies of this scoping report can be obtained by contacting the Planning Policy team, 0115 917 3468, Martin.Rich@broxtowe.gov.uk, Broxtowe Borough Council, Planning and Building Control, Chief Executive's Department, Council Offices, Foster Avenue, Beeston, Nottingham NG9 1AB. - 7.5 An electronic copy of this scoping report can be viewed on the Council's website from date. - 7.6 Consultation questions have been included within this document to assist consultees with their response.
+- 7.1 In accordance with the SEA Directive, copies of this SA scoping report have been sent to designated Consultation Bodies for England: Natural England, English Heritage, and the Environment Agency. - 7.2 This scoping report has also been sent to other relevant authorities and stakeholders having an interest in the plan area including. - 7.3 This scoping report has been made available for six weeks from 9th February to 23rd March 2015 from the following locations: - All Borough Council Offices - All libraries in the borough. - 7.4 Paper copies of this scoping report can be obtained by contacting the Planning Policy team, 0115 917 3452, dave.lawson@broxtowe.gov.uk, Broxtowe Borough Council, Planning and Building Control, Chief Executive's Department, Council Offices, Foster Avenue, Beeston, Nottingham NG9 1AB. - 7.5 An electronic copy of this scoping report can be viewed on the Council's website from 19th January 2015. - 7.6 Consultation questions have been included within this document to assist consultees with their response.